 Our residents are prepared, after their training, to go into general neurologic practice with a broad range of skills to be successful, including the ability to perform the above-named procedures, nerve conduction studies, EMG needle exams and interpreting EEGs in their private practice.
 Broadly trained general neurologists are highly sought out these days and our graduates have no difficulties finding high paying jobs in the areas of the country where they want to be.
 There is a nationwide shortage of neurologists and our candidates have a large variety of opportunities to choose from.
 Our graduates have been well prepared for their chosen fellowships.
 The vast majority of these fellowships are the residents’ first choice.
 Some of the institutions that the residents have done Fellowships at include: Cleveland Clinic Foundation, University of Rochester, University of Buffalo, University of Pittsburgh, University of Cincinnati, University of Minnesota, Allegheny General Hospital, Michigan State University, University of South Carolina and the National Institute of Health.
 Our first time ABPN board pass rate is 100 percent.

 There is dedicated time in the schedule for the residents to work on research projects and other administrative tasks that are required of them.
 We have a full-time research director who is eager and willing to assist the residents to complete any type of research project.
 We also have the capability to collaborate with the larger UPMC system, as well as, several local universities and medical schools.
 Our residents have published and presented their work in local, national and international venues.

 Thank you for considering UPMC Hamot for your residency.
-If any of your questions are not answered by this website, please contact Angela Mulligan, GME senior department manager, at email@example.com or by calling 814-877-4178.
+If you have any questions that are not answered by this website please contact Angela Mulligan, GME senior department manager at firstname.lastname@example.org or by calling 814-877-4178.